Gerbes and the Holomorphic Brauer Group of Complex Tori: A Groupoid in Sheaves of Sets

 $e$ is given by

 the inverse map is

 and the multiplication map is given by

-If we have a groupoid in the category of complex analytic spaces and maps from the source and target to a complex analytic space $Y$ then the sheaves of sections form a groupoid in the category of sheaves of sets on $Y$.
-Let $\mathcal{V}^{p}_{X}$ denote the sheaf on $X$ given by sections of the map $p:V \to X$.
-Let $\Lambda_{X}$ be the constant sheaf on $X$ with fiber $\Lambda$.
-Starting with our groupoid as constructed, we get the following groupoid in the category of sheaves of sets on $X$
+Suppose we have a groupoid with objects $G_{0}$ and morphisms $G_{1}$ in the category of complex analytic spaces and maps from the source and target to a complex analytic space $Y$ such that the following diagram commutes.

+Now the sheaves of sections of the maps to $Y$ form a groupoid in the category of sheaves of sets on $Y$.
+The source, target, multiplication, and identity maps are all the obvious induced ones on sheaves of sections.
+Let $X = V/\Lambda$ be a complex torus and $\mathcal{V}^{p}_{X}$ denote the sheaf on $X$ given by sections of the map $p:V \to X$.
+Let $\Lambda_{X}$ be the constant sheaf of groups on $X$ with fiber $\Lambda$.
+Starting with our groupoid in equation (\ref{GroupoidForGerbe}) we get the following groupoid in the category of sheaves of sets on $X$